Alfred-Nelson/assignment1/README.md

-# assignment1
+# Assignment on Web Development
-assignment on HTML and CSS
+##assignment on HTML and CSS
+###this happens to a web develpment project